gnachman/iterm2-website/source/_includes/3.3/documentation-scripting.md

     tell application "iTerm2"
       create window with default profile
     end tell

+#### Bridges to Python API

+<p class="script-entry">invoke API expression "<i>expression</i>"<br/>
+Invokes a Python API expression.
+This creates a bridge from Applescript to the <a href="/python-api">Python API</a>.
+You can use it to call a <a href="https://iterm2.com/python-api/tutorial/rpcs.html">registered RPC</a>, or to evaluate other kinds of expressions used in the Python API, such as <a href="documentation-variables.html">variables</a> in the global scope.

+Example:

+    invoke API expression "myRegisteredFunction()"

+<p class="script-entry">launch API script named "<i>name</i>"<br/>
+Runs a script.
+The *name* can specify any script in the **Scripts** menu.
+First, it searches for a script with that exact path relative to `~/Library/Application Support/iTerm2/Scripts`.
+Then it tries again, but ignores the path extension (like `.py`).
+Then it tries again, but only searches the file's base name (like `helloworld.py`).
+Finally, it tries again searching only the base name without path extension (like `helloworld`).

+Example:

+    launch API script named "helloworld"

+#### Other Application-Level Actions

 <p class="script-entry">create hotkey window with profile "<i>name</i>"<br/>
 Creates a hotkey window with the specified profile.
 The profile must be configured to have a hotkey.